-ShotSpotter has recently been the subject of false and misleading statements and media coverage related to our leading gunshot detection technology.
+ShotSpotter has been the subject of false and misleading statements related to our leading gunshot detection technology.
 We embrace criticism and respect differences of opinion.
 Unfortunately, these untrue statements have been unfairly twisted to impersonate facts in the public dialogue about how we help communities improve public safety.
 On this page, we are setting the record straight, beginning with debunking the top myths about ShotSpotter:

 ShotSpotter isn’t accurate and has a high false positive rate.

 - This is absolutely false.
 ShotSpotter has a 97% accuracy rate, including a 0.5% false positive rate, for real-time detections across all customers over the last two years.
 This was derived directly from police department reporting to ShotSpotter and has been independently confirmed by Edgeworth Analytics, a data science firm in Washington, D.C.

 - ShotSpotter has been in operation for 25 years, serves more than 135 cities, and has a 99% renewal rate because the system works and is proven to be effective in helping to save lives, collect critical evidence and make communities safer.